grpc/test-infra/containers/runtime/xds/config/README.md

 The configuration files should follow the structure in the daufult_config.json file.

-- Resources: An array holding the resouces, there are currently 8 types of resources, the index of this array corresponds to the resource type.
+- Resources: An array holding the resources, there are currently 8 types of resources, the index of this array corresponds to the resource type.
 - Version: Versions indicate the version of current group of resource.
 This field is served as key in VersionMap.